einarwh/escher-workshop/README.md

 <img src="files/quartet-george.svg" width="200" height="200">

 One of the most interesting and powerful properties of the combinators in Henderson's paper is that they are _closed under the means of combination_.
 That means that there is no difference between a "simple" picture (like F and George) and a "composite" picture like the one you just created.
 They're all just pictures!
 There are no arbitrary restrictions on what you can do with them.
 You're free to use a composite picture as a building block to create a more complex composite picture.
-To get a feel for this, try to create this picture, using the combinators we have defined so far:
+To get a feel for this, try to create this picture, using the combinators defined so far:

 <img src="files/quartet-george-pattern.svg" width="200" height="200">